Crow’s Eye · Reports in the Wild

 - ●No 5 GHz offload configured on client router

-Corvus’ Verdict
+Corvus’ Summary

 Corvus identified the Cox-provided gateway as a Vantiva unit broadcasting on a non-standard channel with three competing ISP networks in the same power level range.
 Channel change to 1, 5 GHz band steering enabled, and isolation of POS VLAN resolved throughput degradation.